 Is bidding for an upgrade worth it?

 As I hold Star Alliance Gold status, I already have access to a business class lounge when flying Aegean Airlines in economy, get priority boarding and can check in a bag for free if I want.
-Getting these benefits with a business class ticket are therefore quite useless for me.
+I therefore don’t need a business class ticket to receive these perks as I already have them.

 Passengers who should consider placing a bid

 In my opinion, there are two sorts of passengers who should consider placing an upgrade bid.